ais-one/cookbook/README-v2.md

     },
   }

+  // Vuetify properties
+  vtable: {
-  headers: {
+    headers: { // this is important
       ...
       // additional properties
       render: value => value // how to display the data
       edit: null // inline editable TBD more input types for the cell editor
       action: { // column is an action column
         edit: true,
         delete: true
       }
     }
+  }
+  vform: {
+  }
+  vbtn: {
+  }
+  vtoolbar: {
+  }
+  vcontainer: {
+  }
+  // Vuetify properties

   // operations
   ops: {